nipuna-perera/dinithis-blog/content/blog/hi-folks/index.md

 *Tip: Once you rinse the shrimp, make sure to pat them dry.
 Else it’ll be too watery and wouldn’t sauté properly due to the excess liquid in the pan.*

-*You may also substitute 2 cups of almond instead of using milk and heavy cream.*
+*You may also substitute 2 cups of almond milk instead of using milk and heavy cream.*

 ## Preparation